Republicans praise Sanders’s criticisms of Democrats’ climate and health legislation

 “Well, yeah.
 That’s what we’ve been saying,” she tweeted.
 “Specifically on the lack of inflation impact referenced in this tweet.”

-The Republican National Committee’s research Twitter account also tweeted video from Mr Sanders’s speech.
+The Republican National Committee’s research Twitter account also tweeted a video from Mr Sanders’s speech.

 Democrats hope to pass the legislation through a procedure called budget reconciliation, which allows them to pass it with only a simple majority and avoid a Republican filibuster.